 It is recommended that you do not leave food to dry on the sink surface, as this can cause discoloration on the sink.
 Some scratches will occur over the lifetime of the stainless steel sink.
 It is recommended to use a protective grid to prevent excessive scratches to the surface of the sink.
 To remove fine cosmetic scratches, a product like Bar Keepers Friend® will do the job.
 Simply follow the manufactures directions.

 The appearance of the rust is often caused by tossing or leaving pots, pans or flatware in the sink.
 These marks are superficial and easily removed with a little baking soda and water or a product like Bar Keepers Friend® (available at most supermarkets).
-Follow the manufactures instructions for any store bought product.
-Or make a paste with baking soda and water rub with the grain of the finish until the marks are gone.
-Rinse thoroughly, repeat if needed and finish by drying the sink with a soft towel.
+Follow the manufactures instructions for any store-bought product.
+Or make a paste with baking soda and water and rub it with the grain of the finish until the marks are gone.
+Rinse thoroughly, repeat if needed, and finish by drying the sink with a soft towel.

 A stainless steel sink is a great compliment to any style of kitchen from traditional to contemporary.
 Every kitchen deserves a great sink.

 - Garden / Landscaping / Patio — 263

 - Kitchen / Bathrooms — 240

 - Real Estate / Finance — 200

 - Cleaning / Maintenance — 144